Razdoburdina/metronom-nom-nom/README.md

-# metronom-nom-nom
+# metronome
- application of metronom for pc
+ application of metronome for pc